Juve Stabia Can Dream Big as Victory Over Palermo Sets Up Cremonese Semi-Final Showdown

 Can Juve Stabia really dare to dream?

-The side from Castellammare di Stabia, a small seaside town a 45-minute drive from Naples, is one step closer to achieving one of the unlikeliest success stories in recent Serie B history, as they saw off Palermo in the first stage of promotion play-offs.
+The side from Castellammare di Stabia, a small seaside town a 45-minute drive from Naples, is one step closer to achieving one of the unlikeliest success stories in recent Serie B history, after they saw off Palermo in the first stage of promotion play-offs.

 There was a buzz about the place in the hours leading up to the game, an excitement and a sense that they really could do it.